python/mypy/mypyc/doc/librt_vecs.rst

    Mypyc treats ``vec[T]([x] * n)`` as a special form.
 For example, ``vec[u8]([0] * n)`` constructs a zero-initialized vec object efficiently, without building an intermediate list.
+There are also other constructor-related special forms -- see `Special forms`_ below.

    It's an error to construct a ``vec`` object without providing an item type: ``vec()`` raises an exception.